tevio/jekyll-webpack/README.md

 ## Why?

 This adds Webpack at a sane point in the build pipeline and will also allow you to parameterize your webpack and other JS config files by prepending them with front matter, before the compilation occurs.
-You can see a functioning excample in the `spec/fixtures` folder:-
+You can see a functioning example in the `spec/fixtures` folder:-

-There is a `_data/tailwind.yml` file in the fixure site that's picked up by adding a frontmatter declaration in `tailwind.config.yml`.
+There is a `_data/tailwind.yml` file in the fixure site that's picked up by adding a frontmatter declaration in `tailwind.config.js`.
+This Tailwind config is in turn picked up by the outputted webpack config and parsed when webpack runs.

 ## Installation